Last updated: January 8, 2025

 PRINT:

-except for the final quiz and exam, which must receive a passing
+drop except for the final quiz and exam, which must receive a

-grade for the student to pass the course.
-No one can pass the
+passing grade for the student to pass the course.
+No one can

 Re attendance: I

-realize that we're still in a pandemic and there may be
+realize that we're still in a pandemic, and may be facing

 The peculiarities of our semester schedule mean